NYC Interior Design Inspiration

 Architecture on the Upper East Side

 Brownstone architecture on the Upper East Side—especially around East 62nd Street—reflects the refined, restrained ‘look’ of late 19th-century New York rowhouse design.
-Unlike the more ornate facades in the West Village or Harlem, these brownstones feel uniform, formal, and intentional.
+Unlike the more ornate ones in the West Village or Harlem, these brownstones feel uniform, formal, and intentional.
 I stopped for a series of photos: first, a pale stone façade in late sun; next, a rich reddish brownstone with a pristine entryway; and finally, a crisp light (almost white) version.
 Each had black-framed windows and black doors—a simple, striking detail repeated across elevations.

 Angular Tower, Historic Base